-- i.
+- A. Augusta County- adopted a Village Mixed Use District Ordinance in 2021 1.
+Mount Sidney became a Village Mixed Use District at the request of the BOS to rezone properties that were General Business and Single Family 10 to VMD.
+26 parcels were part of the rezoning. - a.
+The reason why the rezoning was requested was because Mount Sindey has many historic buildings that citizens wanted to be protected and because the community expressed desire to have an increase in flexibility to how to use the historic structures without destroying the historical integrity or character of the area. - b.
+Engineering, Health Department, Fire-Rescue, VDOT, Augusta Water, School Board commented on this rezoning a saw no impacts to the areas of service or operations. - c.
+Staff analysis - i.
 Pros: The request is compatible with adjacent development, which is characterized by low-density residential, agricultural, and low-intensity business uses. - ii.
 The properties are located within an Urban Service Area, where the County wants to encourage its future commercial and residential growth. - iii.
 The rezoning would allow for historic architecture to be preserved while adapting to changing needs of the community and individual property owners. - iv.
 Public water and sewer are available to serve the properties. - v.
 Cons: The request is not fully in compliance with the Comprehensive Plan designation of the properties for future Business use. - d.
 Key takeaways from Augusta County - i.
 The County had conversations with the community from 2016 to 2021-so it is a long process but can be achieved. - ii.
-The rezoning was BOS directed and staff did not give a recommendation for approval or denial. - iii.
+The rezoning was BOS directed, and staff did not give a recommendation for approval or denial. - iii.
 An ordinance had to be in place before a rezoning occurred. - B. Staunton City- Traditional Neighborhood Development Infill District - a.
 Is intended to permit the development of a mixed-use traditional neighborhood integrated into the existing pattern of historic buildings by reuse of buildings as appropriate, the repetition of historic patterns as appropriate, the integration of parking, recreational facilities and other use elements in a manner that does not detract from historic elements but utilizes existing topographic features, and the creation of new neighborhoods and uses which are pedestrian-oriented and create streetscapes compatible with the existing buildings.
-These provisions are designed to achieve the following objectives: promote efficient use of land and infrastructure through high-quality urban design; promote a development pattern in harmony with existing development and the objectives of the city's comprehensive plan; permit a compatible mix of commercial, professional, and residential uses; provide safe, efficient access and traffic circulation to and within the development; create opportunities to use new technologies in managing the quality and quantity of storm water; and encourage the preservation of steep slopes, floodplains, historic structures and areas, and unique, natural, or geological formations.
+These provisions are designed to achieve the following objectives: promote efficient use of land and infrastructure through highquality urban design; promote a development pattern in harmony with existing development and the objectives of the city's comprehensive plan; permit a compatible mix of commercial, professional, and residential uses; provide safe, efficient access and traffic circulation to and within the development; create opportunities to use new technologies in managing the quality and quantity of storm water; and encourage the preservation of steep slopes, floodplains, historic structures and areas, and unique, natural, or geological formations.

 - i.
-I think this would be an easier path.
-B-3 is like this already permitting residential and business.
-I think it would be about amending the district to allow more traditional neighborhood like businesses. - C. Spotsylvania County- has a straight forward ordinance https://library.municode.com/va/spotsylvania\county/codes/code\of\ordinances?no\deId=COCO\CH23ZO\ART6ZODI\DIV25VIVDI
+This would be an easier path for the Town as zoning district B-3 already permits residential and business uses.
+The Town could amend the zoning district to allow more traditional neighborhood elements. - C. Spotsylvania County- has a straight forward ordinance https://library.municode.com/va/spotsylvania\county/codes/code\of\ordinances?no deId=COCO\CH23ZO\ART6ZODI\DIV25VIVDI